 My tip for anyone transitioning back to natural is to get to know your hair on your own terms.
 Give your strands time to respond to your routine or method.

 Trust me, you will be able to feel when things are going well or not!
 If you feel you are getting frustrated at any point, find a protective style that fits your lifestyle and use that style to calm your frustration.

 With that said, make sure you spend enough time with your hair in order to learn how to care for it when it’s not in a protective style.

 What does your regimen look like?

-What are your favourite oils and how do you use them?
+What are your favorite oils and how do you use them?

-Giovanni products have been a staple of mine for a few years now.
-I really like the Smooth as Silk Deep Moisture Shampoo, conditioner, and direct leave in.
-For the past six or seven months I also started using the Shea Moisture Jamaican Black Castor Oil Strengthen Grow and Restore Leave-in Conditioner.
+For the past six or seven months, I also started using the Shea Moisture Jamaican Black Castor Oil Strengthen Grow and Restore Leave-in Conditioner.
 My hair responds well to this.

-I also like the results I get with the DIY clay rinse made from Health and Beauty Aztec Secret Bentonite Clay, but I have yet to fully work it into my on the go lifestyle.
-I think it’s important for your hair to not restrict your lifestyle in anyway, so always find a way to make it work.
+I think it’s important for your hair to not restrict your lifestyle in any way, so always find a way to make it work.

 Where can we find you online?

 Luv2luvLifestyle can be found on YouTube & Instagram @Luv2luvlifestyle.